-- others will not or may not be able to make, use or sell compounds that are the same as or similar to our product candidates but that are not covered by the claims of the patents - we or our licensors, or our existing or future collaborators are the first to make the inventions covered by each of our issued patents and pending patent applications that we own or license: - § we or our licensors, or our existing or future collaborators are the first to file patent applications covering certain aspects of our inventions; - § others will not independently develop similar or alternative technologies or duplicate any of our technologies without infringing our intellectual property rights; - § a third party may not challenge our patents and, if challenged, a court would hold that our patents are valid, enforceable and infringed; - § any issued patents that we own or have licensed or that we may license in the future will provide us with any competitive advantages, or will not be challenged by third parties; - § we may develop additional proprietary technologies that are patentable; - the patents of others will not have a material or adverse effect on our business, financial condition, results of operations and prospects; and the patents of others will not have a material or adverse effect on our business, financial condition, results of operations and prospects; and the patents of others will not have a material or adverse effect on our business, financial condition, results of operations and prospects; and the patents of others will not have a material or adverse effect on our business. - our competitors do not conduct research and development activities in countries where we do not have enforceable patent rights and then use the information learned from such activities to develop competitive products for sale in our major commercial markets.
+- others will not or may not be able to make, use or sell compounds that are the same as or similar to our product candidates but that are not covered by the claims of the patents that we own or license; - we or our licensors, or our existing or future collaborators are the first to make the inventions covered by each of our issued patents and pending patent applications that we own or license; - we or our licensors, or our existing or future collaborators are the first to file patent applications covering certain aspects of our inventions; - others will not independently develop similar or alternative technologies or duplicate any of our technologies without infringing our intellectual property rights; - a third party may not challenge our patents and, if challenged, a court would hold that our patents are valid, enforceable and infringed; - any issued patents that we own or have licensed or that we may license in the future will provide us with any competitive advantages, or will not be challenged by third parties; - we may develop additional proprietary technologies that are patentable; - the patents of others will not have a material or adverse effect on our business, financial condition, results of operations and prospects; and - our competitors do not conduct research and development activities in countries where we do not have enforceable patent rights and then use the information learned from such activities to develop competitive products for sale in our major commercial markets.

 If we or our licensors or collaborators fail to maintain the patents and patent applications covering our product candidates, our competitors might be able to enter the market, which could have a material and adverse effect on our business, financial condition, results of operations and prospects.
-In addition, if the breadth or strength of protection provided by our patents and patent applications is threatened, regardless of the outcome, it could dissuade companies from collaborating with us to license, develop or commercialize current or future product candidates
+In addition, if the breadth or strength of protection provided by our patents and patent applications is threatened, regardless of the outcome, it could dissuade companies from collaborating with us to license, develop or commercialize current or future product candidates.